IBS In America: What's That?

 How do we use the In America survey data?

 Survey responses help us and our partners better understand the IBS community.
-All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become the property of Health Union, LLC.
+All survey responses remain confidential, reported only in total.
+This means your specific responses will not be reported individually.
+All information will become property of Health Union, LLC.

 What happens after I take the survey?

-But that is not all – over the year, we publish articles based on learnings from the survey.
-Each article published using responses from the survey contributes to the information available to those affected by IBS and helps them connect with those who have walked the same path.
+But that is not all.
+Throughout the year, we publish articles and videos based on what we learned from the survey.
+We hope this survey-driven content contributes to the information available to those affected by IBS and helps you all connect with others who walk the same path.